 WHEN SHOULD YOU CONSULT PHYSIOTHERAPIST EXPERT IN THE LUMBAR SPINE?

-- When bending over or getting up is difficult or causes pain
+- When bending over or getting up are difficult or cause pain.

 - If you experience low back pain or feel limited with every day activities or sports.